ece362-purdue/proton-labs/lab2-interrupts/README.md

 }
 ```

-The top block in the diagram is the **debugging interface**, that allows a debug host (e.g. the debugger you connected to the SWCLK and SWD pins of your Proton board) to control the CPU core's behavior while it's executing a program.
+The top block in the diagram is the **debugging interface**, that allows a "debug host" (the Debug Probe you connected to the SWCLK and SWD pins of your Proton board) to control the CPU core's behavior while it's executing a program.
 Chapter 3 tells us that the debugger allows you to:

 - Run, halt and reset the cores
 - Inspect internal core state such as registers
 - Access memory from the core’s point of view
 - Load code onto the device and run it

+In fact, when we click the Pause/Step Over buttons while debugging in VScode, that action is sent to the Debug Probe, which then sends an **interrupt** to the CPU core to stop what it's doing, allowing the Debug Probe to read the frozen state of the CPU cores, including registers and memory.  **This is how embedded debugging works!**

 As for interrupts, we see a bus called "System Interrupts" that connects to all the cores through the IRQ (Interrupt ReQuests).
 This is how interrupts reach the CPU cores, causing main program execution to halt and the ISR to run.